aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/Style/_index.md

 ## **style**

+           Represents display style of excel document,such as font,color,alignment,border,etc.            The Style object contains all style attributes (font, number format, alignment, and so on) as properties.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |